NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 We also recommend you use [TypeScript](./typescript.md) to get better autocompletion and catch possible errors earlier.
 This guide will assume you are using TypeScript, but you can click the tabs of the snippets to switch their language.

 The setup includes some example tests in the `test/Lock.ts` file, but ignore them for now.
-Instead, create a `test/my-tests.ts` file directory and run only those.
-For example, if your test file is called `test/my-tests.ts`, you can run only that file with `npx hardhat test test/my-tests.ts`
+Instead, create a `test/my-tests.ts` file.
+During this guide we'll only run those, by running `npx hardhat test test/my-tests.ts`, instead of just `npx hardhat test`.

 ### A simple test